FounderGPT/foundergpt.github.io/src/basic-login.md

 # Sign In

-Log in to the FounderGPT API using email and password. _Note: to sign up, please contact us at gptfounder@gmail.com as the app is currently invite only._
+Log in to the FounderGPT API using email and password.

-Takes a username and password, and returns a token that can be used to authenticate future requests like querying FounderGPT and setting up third-party integrations.
+-   Takes a username and password, and returns a token that can be used to authenticate future requests like querying FounderGPT and setting up third-party integrations.

+_Note: to sign up, please contact us at gptfounder@gmail.com as the app is currently invite only._

 ### Endpoint